 You May Qualify for Legal Assistance

 Still have questions about the best way to prepare for your SSI interview?
 A lawyer will happily answer all your questions for free by phone.
+Plus, an attorney filing your paperwork nearly triples your chances of benefit approval.
 No matter how tricky your situation is, a lawyer can help you without charging anything up front.
 You can even practice giving your interview answers to help you work out any nerves or concerns before you go.
-If you get a lawyer to help with your claim, you’ll pay nothing unless you eventually win benefits.
-And if your lawyer helps you win, then you’ll only pay a small, one-time fee.
+If a lawyer files your claim, you’ll pay nothing unless you win benefits.
+But if you do win, then you’ll only pay a small, one-time fee.

 Ready to see if you may qualify for legal assistance with your claim?
 Click the button below to start your free online disability benefits evaluation now!